vespakoen/extendscriptkit-boilerplate/README.md

 **If you don't disable source-maps, you will get `WEBSOCKET_CLOSED` errors.**

+To build your extension for production, run `npm run prod`, this will bundle your code and minify it.

 ## Using

 If `npm start` is running successfully, and you enabled the extension in Adobe, you can start making changes to the code.